-Fig. 3 shows the percent error in the IPC performance of the baseline processor for three different minimum memory latencies (250, 500, and 1,000 cycles) when wrong-path memory references are not modeled at all.
-A positive error means that the IPC obtained when wrong-path references
+Figure 3 shows, for reference, the IPC performance of the baseline processor for three different minimum memory latencies (250, 500, and 1000 cycles) when wrong-path memory references are correctly modeled.
+Figure 4 shows the percent error in IPC for the same three models when wrong-path memory references are not modeled at all2.
+A positive error means that the IPC obtained when wrong-path references are not modeled is higher than the IPC obtained when they are modeled (i.e. a positive error implies wrong-path references are detrimental to performance)3.